rijkvp/Rust-Game-2020/docs/install.md

 # Installing

+Follow these instuctions to install Rust & SDL2 needed for building.

+# Linux

+## Download the Rust Programming language

+1. Download Rust by using the command from [the official Rust download page](https://www.rust-lang.org/tools/install).
+2. Type '1' &  hit enter to proceed with the installation.

+## Download SDL2

+`sudo apt-get install libsdl2-dev`

+## Run the project

+`cargo run`

+# Windows

 These are the installation instructions to install Rust & run the project on a Windows computer using the VS build tools.

 ## Download the Rust Programming language